-ASV 143 Automotive Mechanics III 4 credits Level I Prerequisites: ASV 141 30 lecture, 90 lab, 0 clinical, 0 other, 120 total contact hours
+ASV 143 Automotive Mechanics III

+Level I Prerequisites: ASV 141

 This is one of four courses required for the Automotive Technology Certificate.
 In this course, students learn to perform brake system service and basic emission testing.
-Students who have equivalent work experience may contact the instructor for permission to waive the prerequisites.
+Students who have equivalent work experience may contact the instructor for permission to waive the prerequisites

-ASV 144 Automotive Mechanics IV 4 credits Level I Prerequisites: ASV 141 30 lecture, 90 lab, 0 clinical, 0 other, 120 total contact hours
+ASV 144 Automotive Mechanics IV

+Level I Prerequisites: ASV 141

 This is one of four courses required for the Automotive Technology Certificate.
 This course teaches the diagnosis and repair of drive train systems including manual transmissions, axles and differentials, 4-wheel/all-wheel drive, and automatic transmissions.
-Students who have equivalent work experience may contact the instructor for permission to waive the prerequisites.
+Students who have equivalent work experience may contact the instructor for permission to waive the prerequisites

-ASV 156 Electrical Systems Recertification 1 credit Level II Prerequisites: Michigan Certification in Electrical Systems 16 lecture, 0 lab, 0 clinical, 0 other, 16 total contact hours
+ASV 156 Electrical Systems Recertification

+Level II Prerequisites: Michigan Certification in Electrical Systems 16 lecture, 0 lab, 0 clinical, 0 other, 16 total contact hours